alexander-ww/hacker-rank-practice/README.md

-# hacker-rank-practice
+# HackerRank Practice
-This repository provides my solutions to practice problems on [HackerRank](https://www.hackerrank.com).
+This repository provides my own solutions to practice problems on [HackerRank](https://www.hackerrank.com).
+The solutions of mine are primarily written in the languages of C/C++, Java, and Python.
+The solved problems are a combination of data structure questions and example questions for technical interviews.

 ## Running C++ Solutions

-In order to run the C++ solutions, the _GNU C++_ compiler is required along with the _make_ utility.
-Running _make_ in the directory of a C++ solution will perform all of the necessary compiling and linking.
-Running the code can then be performed by invoking the produced executable.
+##### Required Tools
+- GNU C++ compiler
+- GNU Make utility

+##### Code Execution
+1. Navigate to the directory with the _makefile_
+2. Run the _make_ command in the terminal window
+3. Run the produced executable

 ## Running Java Solutions
 In order to run the Java solutions, a version of the Java Development